 - Require custom integrations of existing business systems

-- Prefer a data center outside the USA
+- Prefer a data center outside of the US

-If Yammer pricing, or lack of on-premise and private cloud deployment options are causing you to look elsewhere for your Enterprise Social Network, you are not alone.
-MangoApps, a Gartner “2012 Cool Vendor” in Social Intranet Software & Collaboration tool, is filling the void.
+If Yammer pricing or a lack of on-premise and private cloud deployment options are causing you to look elsewhere for your enterprise social network, you are not alone.

-MangoApps offers SMB and mid-market companies a robust Enterprise Social Network.
-You can pick from Social intranet or Team Collaboration, You can also have both.
+MangoApps, provides a modern intranet solution that can fill all of your organization’s needs.
+MangoApps offers SMB and mid-market companies a robust enterprise social network.
+You can choose between social intranet and team collaboration or can implement both.
 Customers have a choice of deployment options, including traditional SaaS, private cloud, or on-premise.
 Customers can choose monthly pay, annual pay, or perpetual licenses for on-premise.
-Customers can also choose their data center location, when signing up to ensuring better performance and keeping their data close to home data centers in N. America, S. America, Ireland, Germany, Asia, & Australia.
-The minimum user requirement is 10 users for shared cloud or SaaS and 100 users for private cloud or on-premise, pricing is aggressive and super simple.
+Customers can also choose their data center location when signing up to ensuring better performance and keeping their data close to home data centers.
+The minimum user requirement is 10 users for shared cloud or SaaS and 100 users for private cloud or on-premise.